Round banneton(5% off with code TSG5) | Size I'm Using: Round - Smooth MD

 Score and Bake

-Lightly press a star-shaped cookie cutter on top to create an outline, then trace with a toothpick for visibility.
+Lightly press a star-shaped cookie cutter on top to create an outline, then trace it with a toothpick to make the outline more visible.
 Score the star pattern about 1/8" deep with your lame.
-Score a circle around the entire loaf, rotating the dough as you go to maintain consistent depth.